 But what works in Scandinavia may not necessarily work in Singapore.
 So together with other members of I'dECO, they met up with local environmental organisations in Singapore to find out what exactly is lacking in the environmental scene here, and how I'dECO could be part of the solution.
 The initial concept of the SSN was formed.
 Jeffrey and Weiliang formed an preliminary team with other I’dECO members (Wan Ping, Ying Tong and Kimberly), and submitted their idea to the International Alliance of Research Universities (IARU).
 The team was shortlisted to attend the IARU Global University Climate Forum in Paris, and kindly funded by the Dean of Students Office at Yale-NUS College.
 At the event, the students exchanged ideas (and criticism) with 100 other students from 30 other universities, under the uplifting spirit of COP21.
 The trip further persuaded the team that inspiring real solutions, rather than empty commitments, was the best thing the conference could do.

-And so I'dECO was on its way to crafting the SSN.
 The current model for SSN was developed as a result of discussions with more than 30 environmental leaders and organizations in Singapore, cutting across the public and private sector.
-I’dECO also drew experience and worked with local partners that facilitate environmental collaboration in Singapore, such as 350 Singapore, Earthfest Singapore, Green Drinks Singapore, Gone Adventurin’, #LepakInSG and MP Louis Ng.
-Applying rigorous research and critical thinking to our discussion models and exercise, the SSN conference inspires promises and real solutions.
-Complementing this is the Sustainable Solutions Portal, which builds off existing platforms and consolidated resources in the environmental collaboration field here in Singapore.
-Together, the SSN bridges organizations, and creates sustained engagement for environmental solutions.
+I’dECO also drew experience and worked with local partners that facilitate environmental collaboration in Singapore, such as 350 Singapore, Earthfest Singapore, Green Drinks Singapore and #LepakInSG.
+On 20th August 2016, the Sustainable Solutions Portal was launched during the inaugural conference.
+The portal builds off existing platforms and consolidates resources in the environmental scene here in Singapore.